 Planning and preparation put me back in control and allow me time to experience the joy of the season, and also pass that joy along to my kids and the rest of my family.

 But planning is often a lot easier to talk about than to do.
-That's why I'm sharing two resources with you below that make it easy to plan and prepare for the holidays.
+That's why I'm sharing my free resource with you below that makes it easy to plan and prepare for the holidays.

 Many of you may know, but in case some of you don't, I don't just write this website, but instead I have a couple of others too, and one of the sister sites to this one is called Household Management 101.

-For the third year on that site I'll be running my 13 week Stress Free Holidays series.
-This series launches this year, for free, on October 5th, and it is designed to give you tasks each week to do to get your home and family ready for the holdidays in a stress free and joyous way.
+For the eleventh or so year on that site I'll be running my 13 week Stress Free Holidays series.
+This series launches this year, for free, on October 1, 2022, and it is designed to give you tasks each week to do to get your home and family ready for the holdidays in a stress free and joyous way.

 It may seem a bit early to say, but I'll say it anyway, have a Merry Christmas and a Happy New Year!